Editorial Standards

 Amendments, Advisee Lists, And Staying Ready

 Think of Form 8918 as point‑in‑time, and your advisee list as ongoing.
-You amend Form 8918 when earlier information becomes inaccurate or new material information appears, using the same quarter‑plus‑one‑month timing.
+You amend Form 8918 when earlier information becomes inaccurate or new material information appears, entering the originally issued reportable transaction number in item C so the IRS links the amendment to the original RTN rather than issuing a new one, using the same quarter‑plus‑one‑month timing.
 Your advisee list must be complete and available within 20 business days of a written IRS request, or you risk a 10,000‑per‑day penalty after day 20.
 Reasonable cause can help, but do not rely on it.

 What belongs in the list, identity of each advisee, the transaction description, tax treatment and structure, relevant documents, and any designation agreement if you used one material advisor to file for the group.
 Keep everything searchable and exportable, and retain for seven years after the earlier of your last tax statement or the last date a taxpayer entered the transaction.